9. TCP/IP Programming

 ' infinite loop - will be stopped by Ctrl-C

-' the service is handled by another thread
+' the service is provided by another task

 nbClients += 1

-Dim task As Thread = New Thread(New ThreadStart(AddressOf New clientEcho(clientConnection, nbClients).Run))
+Dim tache As Thread = New Thread(New ThreadStart(AddressOf New traiteClientEcho(liaisonClient, nbClients).Run))

 End While